• Skip to primary navigation

 It is lower in saturated fat than butter and does not contain any cholesterol or trans fats.

-Coconut oil is also easy to substitute for salted butter in most recipes.
+Coconut oil is also easy to substitute for salted butter in most recipes - and for coconut-forward dishes explore shredded coconut swap options.

 Simply use an equal amount of coconut oil in place of butter.